 contracts with that value.
 You can reuse the Holocene script to deploy the new contracts.
 The only change you will need to make is to update the absolutePrestate

-value in your deploy-config (opens in a new tab).
+value in your deploy-config.
 Alternatively we will be releasing an OPPrestateUpdater

 Update the DisputeGameFactory

-You will then need to update the DisputeGameFactory
+You will then need to update the

 to point to the new FaultDisputeGame